 What Is Lemon Verbena Essential Oil?

-Lemon Verbena essential oil is basically oil that is produced from the natural chemicals and nutrients found in the leaves of the Verbena plant.
-The Verbena plant is native to South America, but has been cultivated around Europe and North Africa (as well as some South-East Asian countries) since the late 19th century for its use in culinary dishes.
+Lemon Verbena essential oil comes from the natural chemicals and nutrients found in the leaves of the Verbena plant.
+The Verbena plant is native to South America, but since the late 19th century, it has been cultivated around Europe and North Africa (as well as some South-East Asian countries) for its use in culinary dishes.

-It is often used as a substitute for lemongrass in both cooking dishes and when blending essential oils and shares many of the same properties (high geraniol content, loads of limonene and linalool and strong citrul properties).
+People often substitute lemon verbena essential oil for lemongrass in both cooking dishes and for blending essential oils.
+It also shares many of the same properties as lemons (high geraniol content, loads of limonene and linalool and strong citrul properties).

-The oil is also commonly used in aromatherapy to help reduce stress and anxiety levels as well as in hair and skin care products as a natural fragrance and antimicrobial agent.
-It is easy to cultivate and is often used in the adulteration of other essential oils such as lemongrass, sandalwood and bergamot.
+Individuals use lemon verbena essential oil in aromatherapy to help reduce stress and anxiety levels.
+Lemon verbena essential oil appears in hair and skincare products as a natural fragrance and antimicrobial agent.
+It is easy to cultivate, and it is therefore often part of adultering other essential oils, including lemongrass and sandalwood.

 How To Make DIY Lemon Essential Oil

-Making your own lemon essential oil at home is really easy – however, it’s important to note that it is not pure extract!
-That stuff contains all the goodness and in high concentration too.
-However, it is easy enough to make your own substitute for cooking or basic aromatherapy uses and can even work mildly well as a hair care treatment too.
-Although, for best results I recommend an organically produced pure extract (preferably through steam distillation).
+Making your own lemon essential oil at home is really easy.
+However, it’s important to note that it is not pure extract!
+That stuff contains all the goodness, and in high concentration too.
+However, it is easy enough to make your own substitute for cooking or basic aromatherapy uses.
+It can even work mildly well as hair-care treatment.
+Although, for best results, I recommend an organically produced pure extract (preferably through steam distillation).
 To make your own homemade lemon oil: